clojuredocs/guides/README-tools.md

     gem install bundler

-Then install dependencies (Jekyll, GitHub-flavored Markdown processors, etc) with Bundler:
+Then install dependencies (Jekyll, GitHub-flavored Markdown processors, etc) with Bundler by running the following in the CDS repository root:

     bundle install --binstubs